dfinity/portal/docs/developer-docs/integrations/ethereum/evm-rpc.md

 }
 ```

-Next, start the local replica and deploy the canister locally with a specified number of nodes (`13` for a standard ICP subnet):
+Next, start the local replica and deploy the canister locally with a specified number of nodes (`28` for the [fiduciary subnet](https://internetcomputer.org/docs/current/developer-docs/backend/subnet-types#fiduciary-subnets)):

 ```
 dfx start --background
-dfx deploy evm_rpc --argument '(record { nodesInSubnet = 13 })'
+dfx deploy evm_rpc --argument '(record { nodesInSubnet = 28 })'
 ```

 Another option is to create a fork of the EVM RPC canister: